-C. Indicate the ownership or control of the IT system or project.
-HSR&D is the program office that owns the IT system.

-- 2. Information Collection and Sharing - D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+- C. Who is the owner or control of the IT system or project?
+VHA/HSR is the program office that owns the IT system. - 2.
+Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

 The expected number of individuals whose information is stored in the system is up to 5000 participant records.
-Only information from individuals that are participating in a health monitoring and behavior change support program on the system will be stored in the system.
+Information from individuals that are participating in a health monitoring and behavior change support program on the system will be stored in the system.
+Participating individuals can include Veterans or Dependents, VA employees/staff and members of the public/individuals.

-E. A general description of the information in the IT system and the purpose for collecting this information.
+E. What is a general description of the information in the IT system and the purpose for collecting this information?